ayobamy/expense-wise/README.md

 # ExpenseWise
 ## Description
-ExpenseWise is a robust expense tracker built with Node.js, TypeScript, and NestJS, utilizing PostgreSQL for data storage.
+ExpenseWise is a robust expense tracker built with Node.js, TypeScript, and NestJS, utilizing PostgreSQL for data storage.<br\>
 It allows users to manage, track, and analyze their expenses effortlessly.
 Features include secure user authentication, real-time expense updates, and insightful data visualization.

 ## Installation